Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time of two-flavor neutrino oscillations

-Furthermore, we utilize eqns.\,(\ref{29}) and (\ref{34}) in eqn.\,(\ref{4}) to calculate the time-averaged mean energy.
-Subsequently, employing these time-averaged mean values, and the Bures angle, eqn.\,(\ref{38}), in eqn.\,(\ref{3}), we numerically compute the quantum speed limit time, $\tau_{\text{QSL}}$, for the initial electron neutrino flavor state $\ket{\nu_e}$ in vacuum and in a constant earth-matter background.
-The effect of matter on $\tau_{{\rm QSL}_{\nu_e}}$, as a function of propagation length $ L~(\,\text{km})$, is illustrated in Fig.\,\ref{Fig3}.
-It is observed that $\tau_{{\rm QSL}_{\nu_e}}$ exhibits periodicity in vacuum (red dashed line) and in the constant earth-matter potential (green solid line) as the propagation length increases.
-It is worth mentioning here that when $\tau_{\rm QSL}/L$ equals 1, the dynamic evolution of the neutrino state remains unchanged.
+Moreover, to demonstrate a realistic scenario of $\tau_{\rm QSL}$, we adopt the DUNE's baseline length $L \approx 1300\,\mathrm{km}$ and neutrino energy $E \approx 3.5\,\mathrm{GeV}$\,\cite{PhysRevD.99.095001}.
+Further discussion of the futuristic DUNE experiment is provided in Sec.~\ref{Sect5}.
+It is worth mentioning that when the QSL time-bound condition, as defined in Eq.\,(\ref{3}), satisfies $\tau_{\rm QSL}/L=1$, the dynamic evolution of the neutrino state remains unchanged.
 In other words, the evolution speed has already reached its maximum.
 Conversely, $\tau_{\rm QSL}/L<1$ indicates the potential for the dynamic evolution of the neutrino state to speed up.
 The smaller the value of $\tau_{\rm QSL}/L$, the greater the potential for a quantum speedup.
-From Fig.\,\ref{Fig3}, we observe that for the state $\ket{\nu_e(t)}$, the ratio of $\tau_{{\rm QSL}_{\nu_e}}/L<1$, lesser for evolution in matter as compared to that in vacuum.
-Thus, a rapid evolution of the neutrino state is observed in matter (green solid line) compared to vacuum (red dashed line).
-This result is further illustrated in Fig.\,\ref{Fig4}, where we zoom into Fig.\,\ref{Fig3} up to a propagation length of $L\approx 5000\, (\text{km})$.
+From Fig.\,\ref{Fig3a}, we observe that for the state $\ket{\nu_\mu(t)}$, the ratio of $\tau_{{\rm QSL}_{\nu_\mu}}/L<1$, lesser for evolution in vacuum (red dashed line) as compared to that in matter (green solid line) near $L\approx 1300\,\rm{km}$.
+Thus, a rapid evolution of the neutrino state is observed in vacuum (red dashed line) compared to matter (green solid line) in the DUNE setup.